tpeterson66/deployment_tool_analysis/README.md

 1. The ability to deploy certain environments only off of tags
 2. Notifications and interaction with Teams/Slack
+3. It would be nice to run the local code against the running environment without having to do a commit and wait for a plan to get feedback.
+Ideally, that would mean that users would not even need TF running on their machine

 ## The Test Case